canonical/platform-engineering-docs/how-to/onboarding/submit-your-first-pr.rst

 Prepare your branch
 ~~~~~~~~~~~~~~~~~~~

-Firstly, we want to clone the repo we want to modify We will create our own branch
+Firstly, we want to clone the repository we want to modify We will create our own branch
 to work on, and once finished we will push to an upstream version of that branch.

 Once cloned, we will checkout to a carefully named branch.
 The name of this branch